zenml-io/zenml/docs/book/getting-started/deploying-zenml/cli.md

 ```
 region [eu-west-1]: The AWS region to deploy to.

-create_rds [true]: Whether to create an RDS database.
 rds_name [zenmlserver]: The name of the RDS instance to create
 db_name [zenmlserver]: Name of RDS database to create.
 db_type [mysql]: Type of RDS database to create.